yuxin-gong/ygon0163_9103_tut3/README.md

 'final project process document' file is the documentation of the iteration and development of my final code

-'final project presentation' file is the pure final code
+'final project presentation' file is the ultimate version of our pure final code

 some tips to go with my work: